McStasMcXtrace/Schools/2024/NECSA_October_2024/00_Preschool_Monday_September_30th/04_output_data_(mcplot)/README.md

 ![mcplot](plot2log.png)
 - There are several other possiblitites, try pressing `h` for help and you will get a list
 ![help](help.png)
+- We have a whole [family](https://github.com/McStasMcXtrace/McCode/wiki/mcplot-variants---table-overview) of `mcplot` tools.

 - Once done here, we will have a look at [displaying the instrument geometry](../05_visualise_the_geometry_\(mcdisplay\)/)